Azure/azure-sdk-for-java/sdk/generic-sdk-core/README.md

 [![Build Documentation](https://img.shields.io/badge/documentation-published-blue.svg)](https://azure.github.io/azure-sdk-for-java)

 Azure Core provides shared primitives, abstractions, and helpers for modern Java Azure SDK client libraries.
-These libraries follow the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) and can be easily identified by package names starting with `com.generic` and module names starting with `azure-`, e.g. `com.generic.storage.blobs` would be found within the `/sdk/storage/azure-storage-blob` directory.
+These libraries follow the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) and can be easily identified by package names starting with `com.generic` and module names starting with `azure-`, e.g. `com.typespec.storage.blobs` would be found within the `/sdk/storage/azure-storage-blob` directory.
 A more complete list of client libraries using Azure Core can be found [here](https://azure.github.io/azure-sdk/releases/latest/#java-packages).

 Azure Core allows client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.